leoloso/leoloso.com/src/posts/export-directive.md

 }
 ```

 To visualize the value stored in the dynamic variables, I created fields `exportedVariables`, which returns the list of all the dynamic variables created in the query, and `echoVar`, which echoes back the value of a single one.
 Since I do not know in advance the type of the values, these fields deal with a generic `Mixed` type; there will be a mismatch in the GraphiQL client (that's why there's a red line over the argument definitions), but the query can be executed without any problem.
-Check it out by pressing the Run button:
+Check it out by pressing the "Execute query" button:

 <div id="graphiql-2nd" style="height: 65vh; padding-top: 0; margin-top: 1rem;" class="video-player"></div>